-- elements of the novel - examine values expressed through literature - identify the influence of psychological and social pressures upon the behavior of the characters - present point of view in reflective writing - 5.
-"All the world's a stage"
+- study Tuesdays with Morrie - elements of the novel - examine values expressed through literature - identify the influence of psychological and social pressures upon the behavior of the characters - present point of view in reflective writing

+4. "All the world's a stage"

-- study of Shakespearean drama, The Taming of the Shrew - become familiar with the language and history of Shakespeare's time - recognize and discuss the themes contained in the reading excerpts - presentation of a Shakespearean monologue - 6.
-Themes 2 wks - study of poetry - human experience and values explored through poetry - theme, structure, figurative and stylistic devices, mood, tone, point of view, irony - recognize, explain and comprehend metaphors, symbols, allusions in poetry
+- study of Shakespearean drama, The Taming of the Shrew - become familiar with the language and history of Shakespeare's time - recognize and discuss the themes contained in the reading of the play - presentation of a Shakespearean monologue

+5. Themes 2 wks

+- study of poetry - human experience and values explored through poetry - theme, structure, figurative and stylistic devices, mood, tone, point of view, irony - recognize, explain and comprehend metaphors, symbols, allusions in poetry

 Assignments: Each unit will involve an evaluation activity (essay, project, presentation) and/or test.
 These projects and due dates will be introduced one month ahead.
-Late assignments will be accepted (with 10% per day penalty) for up to three days, and no assignments will be accepted after the work has been returned to class.
+Late assignments will be accepted (with 10% per day penalty) for up to three days, and no assignments will be accepted after the work has been returned to the class.